The Everest "Old Town Pump" Telescope

 Wally Everest was an engineer for General Electric, an inventor, a ham radio operator, and a friend of famed amateur telescope maker Russell Porter.

 In his adult years, Wally Everest ground over 100 mirrors, for friends and for his own telescopes.
-In addition, he also taught classes about the art of telescope making.
+In addition, he also taught classes about astronomy and the art of telescope making (images of hand-drawn glass slides Everest used for these lectures can be found on this page).
 His continuous experimentation and refinements came to the notice of Russell Porter and Albert Ingalls, the Editor of Amateur Telescope Making (ATM).
 They considered Everest "the premier amateur mirror maker of his day."
 Ingalls included an article on mirror making by Wally Everest in the first edition of ATM published in 1927.
 The article was illustrated with photographs and technical sketches.

 Image A: In the late 1930's, Everest obtained a 21½" mirror, one of six that had been cast along with the final 200" mirror used at the Palomar Observatory.
 Most of these small mirrors were used by Corning Glass as test pieces.
 The mirror was ground to f/4.5, and is at its final polishing stage.
 None of the other test mirrors are known to exist.
 An educational display of the 21½" mirror is planned for the facilities of the Adirondack Public Observatory.